tillgrallert/p3a6afa20/catch-me-if-you-can.md

 [^7]: The [Open Islamicate Text Initiative (OpenITI)](http://iti-corpus.github.io/) project planned to publish its tool chain in 2018.
 For an overview of their work see <http://islamichistorycommons.org/mem/wp-content/uploads/sites/55/2017/11/UW-25-Savant-et-al.pdf>.

 [^9]: One major research project for HTR is [Transkribus](https://transkribus.eu/Transkribus/).
 Sinai Rusinek and I have begun experimenting with submitting OpenArabicPE's editions as ground truth for training Transkribus.
-First results for single-column Arabic periodicals are promising and report a CER of less than 10 per cent, which would be sufficient for some distant reading applications.
+First results for single-column Arabic periodicals are promising and report a CER of about two per cent, which would be sufficient for distant reading applications.

 Note that a the full text of a periodical is necessary but not sufficient for many analytical queries and distant reading.
 It is certainly insufficient for close reading.
 The full text of a periodical would be nothing but a string of words.
 But periodicals unite different texts of various genres from multiple authors.
 These texts are commonly grouped into issues and volumes and longer ones were frequently serialised and scattered across issues.
 Some of these texts will be reprints from other periodicals or first printed publications of much older manuscripts.
 Some of the texts are responses, etc. In order to make sense of the full text of a periodical for both humans and machines it has to be modelled.[^29]